codeforkjeff/ruby-data-streams/README.md

 In non-trivial cases involving large sets of data and lots of operations, streams are better at optimizing for both space and time: they minimize the amount of memory used, and make it easy to parallelize operations for faster performance.

-## Enumerables, Laziness, Force, and Enumerators
+## Lazy Enumerables

 In a nutshell, lazy `Enumerable` objects are how Ruby lets us handle streams of data and write pipelines for processing them.

 Ruby's [Enumerable](http://ruby-doc.org/core-2.3.1/Enumerable.html) module is used everywhere in the stdlib where you need to enumerate things.
 The only requirement for a class to be an `Enumerable` is that it should implement `#each`.
-An `Enumerable` provides a LOT of operations on top of `#each`, including:
+An `Enumerable` provides a LOT of powerful operations on top of `#each`, including:

 - `map/collect`: to transform or mutate-in-place items
 - `select/reject`: filter items